benrodenhaeuser/benrodenhaeuser.github.io/_posts/2017-12-18-a-bunch-of-sets.md

 end
 ```

-We decide to maintain an instance variable `@size` (with accompanying getter method `size`), in the interest of being able to look up the size of our set in constant time.
+Besides the `@hash` instance variable, we also decide to maintain an instance variable `@size`, in the interest of being able to look up the size of our set in constant time.
 The size of a set is commonly defined as the sum of the scores of its keys, and the idea is that `@size` will always store this value in an up-to-date fashion.
+We also make available a getter method `size` that returns the current value of `@size`, omitted here.

 **Valid scores.** What distinguishes the types of sets we have seen above from each other?
 It is primarily what counts as a valid score according to each type: